Environmental Health - Toxic Substances

 Electron Donor - "The compound that donates electrons (and therefore is oxidized).
 In bioremediation the organic contaminant often serves as an electron donor." - National Research Council, 1993

 Electron Donor - "A chemical entity that donates electrons to another compound.
-It is an oxidizing agent that, by virtue of its accepting electrons, is itself reduced in the process." - U.S. Environmental Protection Agency, 2009
+It is a reducing agent that, by virtue of its donating electrons, is itself oxidized in the process." - U.S. Environmental Protection Agency, 2012

 Electron Donor - "Suitable electron donors (such as organic compounds) together with electron acceptors (such as O2, nitrate, ferric iron, sulfate, CO2, or certain types of simple organic compounds) are required for the generation of energy.
 N [nitrogen], P [phosphorus], and S [sulfur] sources may be organic or inorganic, with some microorganisms able to use either while others are more restricted." - Pankow and Cherry, 1996